anira-project/anira/docs/sphinx/usage.rst

   ANIRA_PROVIDER_DEFAULT, "com.example.npu")``; ``anira_model_config_set_default_provider``)
   the provider beside it: the handler starts on the first plan in plan-table order of the default engine (of any engine without one) on the default provider, and on the first plan of the default engine when no default provider is set.
-A default provider no plan of the table runs on (not a candidate, not usable here) is a warning at prepare, never a refusal: the handler starts as without it.
+One rule holds for both defaults.
+What the configuration alone decides is ``ANIRA_ERROR_CONFIG`` at ``anira_handler_create``: a default engine that names no model entry, a default provider no entry of the default engine could run (every one pinned to another provider; a neutral entry may run on any).
+Whether a plan runs the default *here* is the candidates' and the context's: when none does (the engine is not in this build or not a candidate, the provider not a candidate or not usable here), the handler starts on the default engine's first plan, else on plan 0, and ``anira_handler_prepare`` logs one Warning naming what was asked and the plan it starts on;
+  never a refusal.
 In a model file ``"default_engine"`` and ``"default_provider"`` spell the pair as an entry does.
 - **State.** ``state(ANIRA_MODEL_STATEFUL)`` declares a model that carries state across inferences (RNNs, LSTMs, RAVE): its inferences then run strictly in submission order and never concurrently.
 A model with a declared State pair (section 1.1) runs this way whatever